verhas/javageci/CONFIGURATION.md

 The `String` configuration values that are defined in the `Config` class can be overridden in the source code.
-The scope of these values will be the code generation of the actual sorce file and they have no effect on the code generation on the next source code processing.
+The scope of these values will be the code generation of the actual source file and they have no effect on the code generation on the next source code processing.

 > Note that generally a `Generator` can work on any source file, like on XML, JSON or even on binary files and generate usually Java code.
-If the generator works on anything else but Java source code then it is totally up to the generator implemenation if it reads configuration values if any from the source file it uses to work on.
+If the generator works on anything else but Java source code then it is totally up to the generator implementation if it reads the configuration values if any from the source file it uses to work on.
 From now on we assume that the generator works on Java source code and the generator class is directly or through other abstract classes extends the